 An LED flashing red at a rate of three 50 millisecond pulses per second indicates a prior loop failure condition.
-An LED flashing red at a rate of three 50-millisecond pulses followed by a single green flash of 750 milliseconds indicates a prior loop failure condition and a current call output.

 If either channel has the audible detect feature activated, that channel's detect / fail LED will illuminate in an orange state for any call output condition.